ncatlab/nlab-content/pages/4/3/0/0/34/content.md

 Indeed, there are many _strictified_ models for higher categories: combinatorial or algebraic models that sacrifice full generality for a better concrete control.
 Notably there is a useful combinatorial/algebraic model for [[strict ∞-category|strict ∞-categories]] which, while falling short, already goes a long way towards describing general higher categorical structures.
 In fact, by [[Simpson's conjecture]] every [[∞-category]] is equivalent to one that looks like a [[strict ∞-category]] except for possibly having weak unit laws.

-The challange of describing fully general [[∞-category|∞-categories]]/[[∞-category|∞-categories]] is to achieve a combinatorial or algebraic control of all the higher composition rules of higher cells.
+The challenge of describing fully general [[∞-category|∞-categories]]/[[∞-category|∞-categories]] is to achieve a combinatorial or algebraic control of all the higher composition rules of higher cells.
 One can distinguish roughly two orthogonal approaches to dealing with the problem:

 in the [[algebraic definition of higher category]] an algebraic machinery is set up that allows to concretely handle the explicit _choices_ of composites of cells.
 Such machinery usually involves [[operad]]ic tools in one way or other.
 The most sophisticated definitions of this kind are the closely related [[Batanin ∞-category]] and [[Trimble n-category|Trimble ∞-category]].